langgenius/dify/CONTRIBUTING.md

 ## Submitting your PR

-At last, time to open a pull request (PR) to our repo 🎉.
+At last, time to open a pull request (PR) to our repo.
 If you run into issues like merge conflicts or don't know how to open a pull request, check out [GitHub's pull request tutorial](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests).

 And that's it!
 Once your PR is merged, you will be featured as a contributor in our [README](https://github.com/langgenius/dify/blob/main/README.md).